DARIAEngineering/dcaf_case_management/docs/SECURITY.md

 ## Application-level

+### Data encryption

+We have a few approaches we leverage here.
+The first is that we use a database service that uses disk encryption (commonly called 'encryption at rest'), meaning that if someone were to pop the drive out it wouldn't be readable by another computer.
+This works similar to the disk encryption on PCs/Macs, like FileVault.
+This covers all data in DARIA.

+For some particularly sensitive pieces of data (that we don't have to fuzzy-search on), we encrypt that data on the application level.
+This means that it's sent to the application encrypted and the app knows how to decode it into something readable, providing an additional layer of safety beyond encryption at rest.
+This is similar to how passwords are stored and used.

 ### Code review

 The first line of defense is a regular review of code as it is developed and deployed.
 We accomplish this through two main means.